Kong/docs.konghq.com/app/_src/mesh/features/rbac.md

 ### Single Mesh operator

 {{site.mesh_product_name}} lets us segment the deployment into many logical service meshes configured by Mesh object.
-We may want to give an access to one specific Mesh and all objects connected with this Mesh.
+We may want to give access to one specific Mesh and all objects connected with this Mesh.

 {% navtabs %}
 {% navtab Kubernetes %}